 What Else Do These Companies Do with Vehicles?

-Common fates of cars sold to “We Buy Junk Car” companies include:
+Common fates of cars acquired by "we buy junk cars" companies include:

-- Sold to restorers or car repair enthusiasts
+- Purchase by restorers or car repair enthusiasts

-It’s easy to think of a car arriving at a junkyard as being the end of its life, but very often it’s actually the start of a new life, at least for parts of the car.
+It's easy to think of a car arriving at a junkyard as being at the end of its life.
+But often, it's actually the start of a new life, at least for parts of the car.

 Benefits of Selling My Junk Car

-If you have a clunker that you no longer need, there are many benefits to selling it to one of these “We Buy Junk Cars” companies.
+If you have a no-longer-needed jalopy, there are many benefits to selling it to a "We Buy Junk Cars" company.

 1. Speed and Convenience

-The first benefit is the sheer speed and ease with which you can rid yourself of a clunker that is otherwise taking up space and possibly costing you money.
-If you’re having to pay to keep the car clean, or to keep it insured or registered (just in case, right?) then these cars can quickly become a burden.
-That can end within a day or so if you use a car junking service.
+The first benefit is the sheer speed and ease with which you can get rid of a space-consuming clunker.
+Paying to keep a car clean, insured, or registered can quickly become a burden.
+This hurdle can easily be overcome within a few days of using a vehicle junking service.

-You can go from quote to collection in a very short time and with barely a few phone calls or emails.
-Compare that to the trouble of advertising, showing and selling the car to a private seller, which could take months.
-Many users of these services have been trying to sell a car for a long time before finally resorting to using a junking service.
+You can go from quote to hand-off in a short time with a minimum of calls or emails.
+Compare this approach with the trouble of advertising and selling the car to a private buyer; it could take months.
+Many customers of car junker services have simply given up after a long time without success going the private buyer route.

 2. You Get Paid